 - TSB Partner Employment policy.
 Our policy is aligned to our values and makes it clear to Partners the standards and behaviours expected of them when representing TSB.
-We only use specified, reputable employment agencies and always verify the practices of any new agency before accepting workers from that agency. - Whistleblowing policy.
+We only use specified, reputable employment agencies and always verify the practices of any new agency before accepting workers from that agency. - Anti-Money Laundering & Counter Terrorist Financing Policy.
+Any knowledge or suspicion of financial crime, including modern slavery and human trafficking, must be reported to TSB's Nominated Officer, who will assess the internal disclosure and decide whether there are grounds to make an onward disclosure to the National Crime Agency. - Whistleblowing policy.
 We encourage all Partners to report any concerns related to TSB activities and those of our suppliers.
 This includes suspicion of any criminal activity.
 Our confidential Whistleblowing helpline is designed to make it easy for people to make disclosures without fear of retribution. - Customer Treatment Policy.
 We have high expectations of the way that both our Partners and suppliers treat our customers.
 This includes specific provisions to make sure that we take care of vulnerable customers.
 Partners are trained to spot these customers at an early stage and provide appropriate support where they can. - Procurement policy.
 We are committed to making sure our suppliers adhere to the highest standards of ethics.
 And we ask suppliers to demonstrate that they provide safe working conditions, treat workers with dignity and respect, and act ethically and within the law.

-What next?
+What next for 2019?